dpsciarrino/backtester/README.md

 ### Location

 Currently, Backtester expects a SQLite database file to retrieve data.
-The default, expected database name is 'stock_database.db'.
-If you want to use a different name, you will need to change it using the db_name parameter when instantiating the Database object (see later section on Usage).
+The default, expected database name is ```stock_database.db```.
+If you want to use a different name, you will need to change it using the ```db_name``` parameter when instantiating the Database object (see later section on Usage).

-Create a folder called 'data' that sits in the parent directory of the project, like so:
+Create a folder called ```data``` that sits in the parent directory of the project, like so:

 Parent_Directory
   - backtester